EsperoTech/yaade/README.md

 ## 🤝  How can I contribute?

 Your contribution is very welcome!
 First open an issue about the topic you want to contribute on, eg. adding a new feature, bugfixing or refactoring.
 We will then discuss further details.
-Eventually I will review your Pull Request and merge / release it.
+Eventually, I will review your Pull Request and merge / release it.